wllmcdl/python-scripts/xml_notes.md

 XML

-XML stands for eXtensible Markup Language.
+XML stands for eXtensible Markup Language.\n
 XML was designed to store and transport data.

 XML was designed to be both human- and machine-readable.